vadim-hleif/vadim-hleif.github.io/content/post/concurrency.md

     //B: code tries to set new value only if there aren't any changes while (source.getMoney().compareAndSet(money, money - amount));
 ```
-> AtomicInteger has **getAndAdd** method, code above only simple example.
+> AtomicInteger has **getAndAdd** method, code above is only a simple example.

 It's so easy -- we try to set new balance only when previous one hasn't changed.
 And if balance has changed after **A** part and
 before **B** part **compareAndSet** won't change anything, will return false and cycle will try again and again until success.
 There is one possible overhead -- calculating new value every time after failure.
 If we speak about real applications
-with microservices and database approach will be the same -- try to save only when there aren't changes:
+with microservices and database approach will be the same -- try to save only when there are no changes:

 ```sql
 UPDATE account